Everyone’s thought about starting a blog at some point.

 WordPress.com is a commercial product and is very basic in nature.
-It’s designed for people who want a causal hobby site, and not for people who want to make serious money blogging.
+It’s designed for people who want a casual hobby site and not for people who want to make serious money blogging.

 Find Reliable Web Hosting

-It’s critically important that you choose a good host for your entry into the blogging world.
+It’s crucial to choose a good host for your entry into the blogging world.